btel/scipy-lecture-notes/NA-overview.rst

 just to have a convenient handle for it.
 (As mentioned, practitioners just call this "missing data", and what to do about it is literally an entire sub-field of statistics; if you google "missing data" then every reference is on how to handle it.)
-Numpy isn't going to do automatic imputation or anything like that, but it could help a great deal by providing some standard way to at least represent data which is missing in this sense.
+NumPy isn't going to do automatic imputation or anything like that, but it could help a great deal by providing some standard way to at least represent data which is missing in this sense.